Hole doping and electronic correlations in Cr-substituted BaFe$_{2}$As$_{2}$: Results and discussion

-The fittings are presented in Figs. \ref{fig:selfE}$(a)$-$(d)$ for the BFA and Cr$8.5\%$ samples.
-The fittings in Fig. \ref{fig:selfE}$(a)$ and $c$ were obtained as in Refs. \citep{kurleto_about_2021,fink_linkage_2021}, whereas the fittings in Fig. \ref{fig:selfE}$(b)$ were obtained through usual Lorentzian fittings for each MDC.
-The method is explained in Ref. \citep{cantarino_incoherent_2023}.
-The later spectral features are due to two bands of $d_{xy}$ and $d_{xz}$ orbital character (see Fig. \ref{fig:overview}), and require the use of four Lorentzian lineshapes.
-In Fig. \ref{fig:selfE}$(e)$, fitting details for two representative cases, BFA and the Cr$8.5\%$ samples, are shown.
-The need for four lineshapes is clear in both cases, although the spectral features are better defined in the BFA case because of the smaller lineshape broadening.
-Reliable fittings of the doped samples' spectra were achieved by adopting the results presented in Fig. \ref{fig:overview} as inputs to find the center of the distributions in our spectral analysis.

-A clear caveat of this type of analysis is that the broadening of the spectroscopic features, here measured by $\Gamma(E_B)$, contains intrinsic and extrinsic effects that also affect the determination of Im${\Sigma}(E_B)$.
-A way around this problem is to focus on the scaling properties and the rate of change of these quantities, which is less affected by the homogeneous broadening introduced by extrinsic effects.
-With this in mind, we can analyze the extracted values of $\Gamma(E_{B})$ and the calculated $\text{Im}\Sigma(E_{B})$ as a function of $E_{B}$, shown in Figs. \ref{fig:PD-sqrtSigma}$(a)$ and $(b)$ for all samples.
+In Fig. \ref{fig:PD-sqrtSigma}(a)-(b) we present these fittings for the BFA and Cr$8.5\%$ samples, obtained as in Refs. \citep{kurleto_about_2021,fink_linkage_2021}.
+A clear necessary caution with this type of analysis is that substitutional disorder contributes with extrinsic effects to the broadening of the spectroscopic features.
+In turn, it poses a challenge to the determination of $\Gamma(E_B)$ and thus of Im${\Sigma}(E_B)$.
+To evade this problem, we focus on these scaling properties, which already contain all qualitative information about the correlated nature of the electronic states in our samples, and are robust against the homogeneous broadening due to disorder.
+With this in mind, we can analyze the extracted values of $\Gamma(E_{B})$ and the calculated $\text{Im}\Sigma(E_{B})$ as a function of $E_{B}$, shown in Figs. \ref{fig:PD-sqrtSigma}$(c)$ and $(d)$ for all samples.
+The shaded area represents the error bars.

 It is clear that $\Gamma(E_B)$ and Im${\Sigma}(E_B)$ are not proportional to each other and do not follow a quadratic behavior, which would be expected for a normal Fermi liquid.
 This is an indication of the correlated nature of the metallic state in BFA and CrBFA and was also observed for other substitutions \citep{kurleto_about_2021,fink_linkage_2021,fink_experimental_2017, cantarino_incoherent_2023}.
-In the case of the scattering rates, this is qualitatively captured by the lines drawn in the upper panels of Figs. \ref{fig:PD-sqrtSigma}$(a)$ and $(b)$, which suggest that $\Gamma(E_B)$ can be described as a linear function of $E_{B}$ close to $E_{F}$.
+In the case of the scattering rates, this is qualitatively captured by the lines drawn in Fig. \ref{fig:PD-sqrtSigma}$(c)$, which suggest that $\Gamma(E_B)$ can be described as a linear function of $E_{B}$ close to $E_{F}$.